Coppernic/developer.coppernic.fr/docs/products/idplatform.md

 Specifications
 --------------

-Full specifications for ID Platform can be downloaded from [this page](https://www.coppernic.fr/en/documentations/)
+Full specifications for ID Platform can be downloaded from [this page](https://www.coppernic.fr/en/documentations/).

 Barcode Scanning
 ----------------

 C-five is equiped with a 2D barcode scanner.
-It can read both 1D and 2D barcodes.
+It can read both 1D and 2D symbologies:

 - [Barcode](barcode/barcode_scan.md)